ewjay/fapiwiki/Editors-Draft-00.md

 This document specifies resources in two categories:

-* open acess resources;
+* open access resources;
 * protected resources;

 Open access resources does not require authorization to read them out.
-This document defines the following open acess resources:
+This document defines the following open access resources:

 * Branch location
 * ATM location